-- 16.11.1.1 The result of a Trial or any class of Trial is decided on the total number of points lost, the winner being the competitor who loses the least number of points. - 16.11.1.2 In the hearing and determination of any protest or appeal arising out of a Trial, video evidence may not be used. - 16.11.1.3 In the Event of a tie in points, the tie is to be broken as follows: - The competitor who completes the greatest number of sections without loss of points wins, - b) If the tie continues, the competitor wins who completes the greatest number of sections with the loss of 1 point, 2 points, 3 points and so on, - c) If there is still a tie, a ride-off must take place, starting at a section decided by the Clerk of Course and continuing until the tie is broken. - 16.11.1.4 Events may be held in the following categories: - a) Trial: The most common scoring system utilised by most clubs and promoters.
-Generally, but not always, for outdoor or natural terrain trial Events. - b) No-Stop Trial: Additional penalties for stopping progress or movement within the observed section.
+- 15.11.1.1 The result of a Trial or any class of Trial is decided on the total number of points lost, the winner being the competitor who loses the least number of points. - 15.11.1.2 In the hearing and determination of any protest or appeal arising out of a Trial, video evidence may not be used. - 15.11.1.3 In the Event of a tie in points, the tie is to be broken as follows: - a) The competitor who completes the greatest number of sections without loss of points wins, - b) If the tie continues, the competitor wins who completes the greatest number of sections with the loss of 1 point, 2 points, 3 points and so on, - c) If there is still a tie, a ride-off must take place, starting at a section decided by the Clerk of Course and continuing until the tie is broken. - 15.11.1.4 If a tie on points occurs for any position in a Series, the tying competitor who has the greatest number of higher placings in the Series will be awarded the position. - 15.11.1.5 If a tie on points occurs for any position in an Event which is conducted over more than one leg, the tying competitor who has the higher finishing position in the final leg of the Event will be awarded the position. - 15.11.1.6 An alternative points scoring system may be approved for an MA Trial Series. - 15.11.1.7 Events may be held in the following categories: - Trial: The most common scoring system utilised by most clubs and promoters.
+Generally, but not always, for outdoor or natural terrain trial Events. - No-Stop Trial: Additional penalties for stopping progress or movement within the observed section.
 Used to replicate a more classic style of riding. - c) Super Trial: No penalties for backwards movement of the Machine within the observed section.
-Generally, but not always, used for indoor or man-made terrain trials. - 16.11.1.5 Unless otherwise stipulated in SRs, all Events will run using the Trial rules described in GCR 16.11
+Generally, but not always, used for indoor or man-made terrain trials. - 15.11.1.8 Unless otherwise stipulated in SRs, all Events will run using the Trial rules described in GCR 15.11

-16.11.2 Courses
+15.11.2 Courses